krish-2305/Hackathon-2025/README.md

 ---

-## Flowchart and Explanation
+## Flowchart, Explanation and Inference Results
-Flowcharts and explanations can be found inside the respective problem folders within the `src/` directory.
+Flowcharts, Explanations and Inference Results can be found inside the respective problem folders within the `src/` directory.

 ---